 James Benmore on ‘Jaggers & Crown’

 Saturday, 5th November 2011.
-There is 1 Comment.
+Comments are closed.

 James Benmore‘s story ‘Jaggers & Crown’, which features in our anthology All These Little Worlds, follows the careers of a fictional comedy duo from the days of music hall, through radio, to television.
 It’s an excellent story, with a strong voice, and I was curious about how James came to write it.
 He’s been kind enough to provide this guest post, explaining the background of the story.